apache/apisix/docs/en/latest/plugins/skywalking.md

   - skywalking
 ```

-Then reload APISIX, a background timer will be created to report data to skywalking server.
+Then reload APISIX, a background timer will be created to report data to the SkyWalking server.

-Here's an example, enable the skywalking plugin on the specified route:
+Here's an example, enable the SkyWalking plugin on the specified route:

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1  -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '